-Weeding Project (SLOs 3, 4, 6) 15 points
+CDP Part 2: Weeding (SLOs 3, 4, 6) 15 points

 Identify an area of your "adopted" library's collection that you will work with during the semester.
 Review the library's resources in the area you are developing and, based on your library's needs and your goals for the collection area you will develop criteria for retaining or discarding individual items and use the criteria to evaluate the area.
+Successful completion of this assignment is necessary to fulfill requirements for this course.
+Upload to LiveText after completing all four CDP assignments.

-Selection Project (SLOs 3, 4, 6) 15 points
+CDP Part 3: Selection (SLOs 3, 4, 6) 15 points

 Using the knowledge you have developed about the library and the collection area you will identify resources to purchase for the collection and develop an acquisition budget.
+Successful completion of this assignment is necessary to fulfill requirements for this course.
+Upload to LiveText after completing all four CDP assignments.